Persecution of Muslims during the Ottoman decline

-During the decline and dissolution of the Ottoman Empire, Muslim inhabitants (including Turks, Kurds, Albanians, Bosnian Muslims, Circassians, Serb Muslims, Greek Muslims, Muslim Roma, Pomaks) living in territories previously under Ottoman control often found themselves persecuted after borders were re-drawn.
-These populations were subject to genocide, expropriation, massacres, religious persecution, mass rape, and ethnic cleansing.
+During the decline and dissolution of the Ottoman Empire, Muslims living in territories previously under Ottoman control often found themselves persecuted after borders were re-drawn.
+These peoples included Turks, Kurds, Albanians, Bosnian Muslims, Circassians, Serb Muslims, Greek Muslims, Muslim Roma, and Pomaks.
+They were subject to genocide, expropriation, massacres, religious persecution, mass rape, and ethnic cleansing.

 The 19th century saw the rise of nationalism in the Balkans coincide with the decline of Ottoman power, which resulted in the establishment of an independent Greece, Serbia, Bulgaria and Romania.
 At the same time, the Russian Empire expanded into previously Ottoman-ruled or Ottoman-allied regions of the Caucasus and the Black Sea region.
 These conflicts such as the Circassian genocide created large numbers of Muslim refugees.
 Persecutions of Muslims resumed during World War I by the invading Russian troops in the east and during the Turkish War of Independence in the west, east, and south of Anatolia by Greek troops and Armenian fedayis.
 After the Greco-Turkish War, a population exchange between Greece and Turkey took place, and most Muslims of Greece left.
 During these times many Muslim refugees, called Muhacir, settled in Turkey.

 Background

 The Turkish presence and the Islamisation of native peoples in the Balkans

-For the first time, Ottoman military expeditions shifted from Anatolia to Europe and the Balkans with the occupation of the Gallipoli peninsula in the 1350s.
+Ottoman military expeditions shifted from Anatolia to Europe and the Balkans for the first time with the occupation of the Gallipoli peninsula in the 1350s.
 After the region was conquered by the Muslim Ottoman Empire, the Turkish presence grew.
 Some of the settlers were Yörüks, nomads who quickly became sedentary, and others were from urban classes.
 They settled in almost all of the towns, but the majority of them settled in the Eastern Balkans.
-The main areas of settlement were Ludogorie, Dobrudzha, the Thracian plain, the mountains and plains of northern Greece and Eastern Macedonia around the Vardar river.
+The main areas of settlement were Ludogorie, Dobruja, the Thracian plain, the mountains and plains of northern Greece and Eastern Macedonia around the Vardar river.

-Between the 15th and 17th centuries, large numbers of native Balkan peoples converted to Islam.
+Between the 15th and 17th centuries, large numbers of native Balkan peoples were forcibly converted to Islam.
 Places of mass conversions were in Bosnia, Albania, North Macedonia, Kosovo, Crete, and the Rhodope Mountains.
-Some of the native population converted to Islam and became Turkish over time, mainly those in Anatolia.
+Some of the native population converted to Islam and became Turkish over time, mainly in Anatolia.